opensearch-project/documentation-website/_dashboards/management/management-index.md

 **Dashboards Management** is the central hub for managing and customizing OpenSearch data directly within OpenSearch Dashboards.

-OpenSearch and OpenSearch Dashboards privileges govern access to individual features.
-If you do not have the appropriate access, consult your administrator.
+OpenSearch and OpenSearch Dashboards permissions govern access to individual features.
+If you do not have the appropriate access permissions, consult your administrator.
 {: .warning}

 ## Applications